 With this in mind, we sought to control many of these covariates to allow more direct interrogation of pleiotropy, epistasis, and phenotypic structure.
 Using a novel approach, we generated a series of polyphenotypes from simulated genotypic data.
 Briefly, we generated n random genotypes from a probability distribution for a given number of individuals (see Approach for a more in-depth description).
 Each genotype could influence an output phenotype given a set probability distribution and could interact with others via a predefined probability.
-We also allowed the resulting polyphenotypes to correlate given a certain probability, letting us vary the amount of epistasis (probability of gene-gene interactions) and pleiotropy (probability of phenotype-phenotype interactions) in the data.
+We also allowed genes to influence more than one phenotype with a set probability, letting us vary the amount of epistasis (probability of gene-gene interactions) and pleiotropy (probability of phenotype-phenotype interactions) in the data.
 Using this approach, we generated a data set in which all combinations of epistatic and pleiotropic probabilities were considered (from P = 0 to P = 1, 0.01 increments).
 This produced a final set of 10,201 polyphenotypes, each containing 20 synthetic phenotypes measured across 600 simulated individuals.